 George Schapiro first drove the eponymous Helen Farkas while serving as a volunteer driver for Jewish Family and Children’s Services in 2010.
 Over the next few years, he drove Helen to many school speaking engagements and assisted her in the Q&A sessions that would follow her presentations.
 They became good friends, and George joined the Board of the Farkas Center.
 He’s honored to continue to serve in Helen’s memory.

 Lynne Schuman is originally from Chicago.
 She has a BA in Education and an MA in Law and Legal Studies.
 She works with her husband’s law office in San Francisco.
 As a 15-year-old she went with her family to Germany and they visited the grounds of Dachau concentration camp.
 It left an indelible impression and had a lasting impact.
 Years later, when her daughter became a Holocaust educator, Lynn attended programs and reignited her interest in the Holocaust and the importance of teaching about it.

-Carole Touye works in the Business Office at Mercy High School and is a key liaison to the Mercy community.
+Carole Touye worked for many years in the Business Office at Mercy High School and served as a key liaison to the Mercy community.
 She has been engaged in secretarial work in San Francisco Catholic Schools for more than twenty years.
-She first got interested in Holocaust education when she heard Helen Farkas speak, and she kept coming back year after year to hear the Survivor's stories.
+She first got interested in Holocaust education when she heard Helen Farkas speak, and she kept coming back year after year to hear the survivor's stories.
 She is currently the Treasurer of the Farkas Center.